Notice of Conyac Termination

 mechamami

-mechamami- about 10 years ago
+mechamami- over 10 years ago

 出だしに戦線と書かれていますが、戦前の間違いではないかと思ったので、戦前と判断して訳しました。